honzikv/LeagueDotNetStatVisualization/README.md

-# LeagueDotNetStatVisualization

-A basic example of using Riot API to create a simple Web Application for displaying user data.
-Written in ASP.NET Core 5 MVC / Razor Pages.
+# League .NET Stats Vizualization Web App
+This repository contains a simple ASP.NET Core Web Application that calculates simple statistics from League of Legends (https://leagueoflegends.com) and displays them in a browser.

+To run this, a Riot API key is necessary (https://developer.riotgames.com/).
 Code comments are only available in Czech.

+This app serves as an OP.GG (https://op.gg/) clone and contains following features:
+ - Fetch data for specific Summoner - matches, number of games played, simple stats, ...
+ - Display a detail of the specific match - all players, scores, graphs with various data, ...
+ - A very basic CRUD operations using Entity Framework 6
+ - User registration using Microsoft Identity